atharvacc/c2GAN/README.md

 * NVIDIA GPU + CUDA 10.0

 ## Building environment
-We recommend configuring a new environment named *ccgan* on our machine to avoid version conflicts of some packages.We assume that *corresponding NVIDIA GPU support and CUDA 10.0* has been installed on your machine.
+We recommend configuring a new environment named *c2gan* on our machine to avoid version conflicts of some packages.We assume that *corresponding NVIDIA GPU support and CUDA 10.0* has been installed on your machine.
 * Check your CUDA version
 ```
 $ cat /usr/local/cuda/version.txt